 There’s fascinating (PDF) couple of pages from Foodism covering their history and some well photographed illustrations on their production process.

-Féted by Tim Hayward in his new book, “Knife” that I mentioned here, they’ll no doubt be even more popular now that’s been on the shelves for a couple of weeks.
+Féted by Tim Hayward in his book, “Knife” that I mentioned here, they’ll no doubt be even more popular now that’s been on the shelves for a year.
 So, what are you waiting for?
 Off you go and order me one of those beauties at the top of the page.
 Stat!
 I’ll even save you the money on the postage and will go and pick it up from the boys in their workshop under their Hackney railway arch.
 Can’t say fairer than that now, can I?

 Oh, and can you make sure that my blade comes from the box on the right?
 OK.
 Thanks.
 Bye.